abbotson/switch-expression-sandbox/README.md

-# switch-expression-sandbox
-Experiments with switch expressions in C#
+# Switch Expression Sandbox: experiments with switch expressions in C#